-There is a 255 character limit for the App Name field in iTunes Connect, and while you shouldn’t use that as an excuse to stuff every keyword you can find into that field, you should use it as an opportunity to insert a few carefully chosen, and contextual keywords.
+There is a 50 character limit for the App Name field in iTunes Connect that you should use as an opportunity to insert a few carefully chosen, and contextual keywords.
 This is one of the most important and overlooked ways to get more downloads.

 Take the time to do your research and figure out what people are searching for and what keywords highly downloaded apps in your niche are using.
 If possible, also figure out keywords that are searched for but not used often, and include them in your keyword list.

-Let’s use the Notability app as an example.
-Their App Name is: “Notability - Take Notes & Annotate PDFs with Dropbox & Google Drive Sync”.
+Let’s use the Waze app as an example.
+Their App Name is: "Waze Navigation & Live Traffic".
 The screenshot below shows how they rank for the keywords in their name.
-Notice how they are in the top 5 for several keywords, including “Dropbox”, which has pretty good traffic.
+Notice how they are in the top 5 for several keywords, including “Navigation”, which has pretty good traffic.

 The Bundle Display Name is too short to add a significant number of keywords, but if you can fit one keyword into your app name that is a highly searched term, then all the better.
 If not, just focus on creating a name that is in line with your brand or app function and focus on putting keywords into the App Name.